TristanCacqueray/tristancacqueray.github.io/content/blog/no-frills-daily-project-management-with-org-mode.md

 In the next section I focus on the **todo** feature, but note that org-mode comes with many additional features such as:
 - Calendar, agenda and clocking.
 - Structural editor with markup language.
-- Literate source code editor with evaluation similar to Jupiter notebook.
+- Literate source code editor with evaluation similar to Jupiter notebooks.

 [org-mode]: https://orgmode.org/features.html